charithvithanage/android-engineer-codecheck/README.md

 ## Usage
 1. Open the app on your device
 2. For the first time select preferred language
-3. Click on the Next button to navigate to main activity
+3. Click on the Next button to navigate to the main activity
 4. Use the search functionality to find GitHub repositories.
 5. Click on a repository to view its details.
-6. Navigate to repo details page and click on the "See More" button.
+6. Navigate to the repo details page and click on the "See More" button.
-7. Save repositories as favorites from the details page.
+7. Save repositories as favourites from the details page.
 8. Manage favorites from the Favorites fragment.
-9. Change app language from the Settings page.
+9. Change the app language from the Settings page.

 ## Project Structure